cloudnativetrainings/trainings/k8s_helm/11_dependencies/README.md

 # Dependencies

-In this task you will learn about Dependencies.
+In this task, you will learn about Dependencies.

 ## Inspect the Charts